WVURAIL/dspira-lessons/_posts/2020-08-14-HornOperation_computerSystems.md

         - Linux system, such as one running Ubuntu 20.04.

-        - The software needed is free
+        - The software needed is to complete the installation is free and easy to install.

     - Click [here](https://wvurail.org/dspira-lessons/Install_Ubuntu_spectrometer_onFlashdrive) for installation instructions.